-- major fuctions with over 400 people and where alcohol is served, e.g. Beer Gardens
+- major functions with over 150 people and where alcohol is served, e.g. Beer Gardens

-- any alcohol function which takes place off-campus, e.g. pub crawls
+- any alcohol function which takes place on or off-campus, e.g. pub crawls

 - any sport or outdoor recreational activities which are not registered with Campus Recreation